-Mr. Kent WONG has over 45 years' practical experience in the jewellery industry with diverse specialties in business development in the Greater China region as well as in corporate operations and management.
-Mr. Kent WONG was ranked the 1st place as the "Best CEO" by Institutional Investor's 2022 All-Asia Executive Team Rankings, in Asia (ex-Mainland China) in the Consumer/Discretionary sector, combined vote type.
-He was recognised Best IR by Chairman/CEO by Hong Kong Investor Relations Association in 2022.
+Mr. Kent WONG has over 45 years' diverse experience in the jewellery industry with a proven track record in business development in China as well as in corporate operations and management.
 He has been feted with the highest accolade of the JNA Awards 2020, the "Lifetime Achievement Award", for his outstanding lifetime achievements and contributions to the global jewellery community.
-He was named as "Asia's Best CEO (Investor Relations)" by Corporate Governance Asia, an authoritative regional journal on corporate governance, at its Asian Excellence Awards for five consecutive years from 2017 to 2021.
-Mr. Kent WONG was awarded "Director of The Year" by The Hong Kong Institute of Directors in December 2015.
+He also received "Extraordinary 40" Awards from Jewellery World Awards in 2023.
+Mr. Kent WONG was awarded Director of The Year Awards 2015 by The Hong Kong Institute of Directors in December 2015.
+He was ranked the 1st place as the "Best CEO" by Institutional Investors 2023 All-Asia Executive Team Rankings, in Asia (ex-Mainland China) in the Consumer/Discretionary sector, combined vote type; was recognised Best IR by Chairman/CEO by Hong Kong Investor Relations Association in 2023; and has also been named as "Asia's Best CEO (Investor Relations)" by Corporate Governance Asia, an authoritative regional journal on corporate governance, at its Asian Excellence Awards in 2023 and 2024.

-Mr. Kent WONG is a member of the 2023 Fair Organising Committee of the Hong Kong Trade Development Council for its Hong Kong International Jewellery Show and Hong Kong International Diamond, Gem and Pearl Show.
-He is a council member of The Hong Kong Management Association, chairman of the Jewellers' and Goldsmiths' Association of Hong Kong, chairman of the supervising committee of the Hong Kong & Kowloon Jewellers' & Goldsmiths' Employees' Association, and a permanent honorary president of the Kowloon Gold Silver and Jewel Merchants' Staff Association.
-He is also a board member of the Diamonds Do Good, a board member of CIBJO, the World Jewellery Confederation and president of the executive committee 2022/2024 of Youth Outreach.
+Mr. Kent WONG is dedicated to giving back to the community and the industry through his participation in public or non-profit organisations.
+He serves as a member of the Fair Organising Committee of the Hong Kong Trade Development Council for its Hong Kong International Jewellery Show and Hong Kong International Diamond, Gem and Pearl Show, a council member of The Hong Kong Management Association, chairman of the Jewellers' and Goldsmiths' Association of Hong Kong, chairman of the supervising committee of the Hong Kong & Kowloon Jewellers' Goldsmiths' Employees' Association, a permanent honorary president of the Kowloon Gold Silver and Jewel Merchants' Staff Association, and a board member of CIBJO, the World Jewellery Confederation.
+He is also president of the executive committee 2024/2026 of Youth Outreach.

-Mrs. MAK TANG Pik Yee Agnes (麥鄧碧儀), MH, JP, aged 68, was appointed an Independent Non-executive Director on 15 June 2022.
-She is a member of each of the Audit Committee, the Nomination Committee and the Corporate Development Committee of the Company.
+Mrs. MAK TANG Pik Yee Agnes (麥鄧碧儀), MH, JP, aged 69, was appointed an Independent Non-executive Director on 15 June 2022.
+She is a member of each of the Audit Committee, the Remuneration Committee and the People Committee of the Company.